ambear12/Recipe-Recommendation-System/README.md

 1. Launch application
 2. In the search bar, type in a comma-separated list of ingredients (Note: List must contain more than one ingredient).
 3. Click the 'Cook' button to perform your search
-4. Use the table to view results and stretch rows to read more information pertaining to a recipe.
+4. Use the table to view results and stretch rows to read more information pertaining to a recipe.;

+Note: Recipe dataset used is not attached for file size reasons.
+The dataset used is a CSV file from Kaggle that contains recipes scraped from Food.com